 Keep in mind that making any upgrades to your home is usually a wise investment as it adds to its resale value significantly, apart from enhancing its comfort, style, and looks.

-And that's when a home improvement loan comes handy - giving you financial assistance if you're unable to afford big property projects on your own.
-You can take the help of a good home improvement loan calculator such as Kukun's free online tool or any other renovation loan calculator, HELOC calculator, or HELOC payment calculator to analyze your exact financial situation.
+And that's when a home improvement loan comes in handy - giving you financial assistance if you're unable to afford big property projects on your own.
+You can take the help of a good home renovation loan calculator such as Kukun's free online tool to analyze your exact financial situation.

 And, most renovations are pricey.
 For example, the average kitchen remodel cost across the United States is more than $23,000.
-The average bathroom remodel cost is around $21,000.
+The average bathroom remodel costs around $21,000.
 And, a 16 x 20-foot wooden deck could cost you more than $14,000.

-Apart from these common types of home improvement loans, there are other options such as a cash out refinance, government-backed loans, funding through credit unions and online loan lenders.
-You can use a home equity loan calculator to find out the equity you have in your home.
-This in turn will help you zero in on the loans available to you.
+Apart from these common types of home improvement loans, there are other options such as a cash-out refinance, government-backed loans, and funding through credit unions and online loan lenders.

-The type of loan you choose depends on your financial situation, the estimated home value, and the scale of your home improvement project.
-The home equity loan calculator or home improvement loans calculator will help you narrow down the funding choices.
+The bottom line is that the type of loan you choose depends on your financial situation, the estimated home value, and the scale of your home improvement project.

-Upgrade is another reliable online lender that offers personal loans and lines of credits across the United States.
+Upgrade is another reliable online lender that offers personal loans and lines of credit across the United States.
 You can qualify for financing up to $50,000 and complete the entire loan process online.

 Prosper is a trustworthy peer-to-peer lending marketplace that offers fixed-rate and fixed-term loans.
 It lends to borrowers with fair to excellent credit scores.